Tip of the Month: Photo organizing

 3. Label the keepers.

 Both digital photos and paper photos need some sort of labeling.
-As The Practical Archivest points out in her e-mail course on organizing photos, you might be fine with labeling a group rather than each individual photo.
-But don't create a situation where your children or others look at a neat photo and wonder "Who's that?"
+As Sally Jacobs (The Practical Archivist) has pointed out, you might be fine with labeling a group rather than each individual photo.
+But don’t create a situation where your children or others look at a neat photo and wonder “Who’s that?”

 The labeling might be as simple as “who” and “when” – but you might also want to record the story behind the photos – or at least some of them.